 - Everyday Copywork (Pre-K—Middle school on the Dailies tab)

-Practice penmanship and spelling every day with a new worksheet.
+Practice penmanship and spelling every weekday with a new worksheet.

 - Schoolhouse Spelling (Pre-K—High School on the Dailies tab)

-Seven new word lists each week practice spelling and vocabulary on age-appropriate levels.
-Flashcard videos for Pre-K/K and Lower Elementary visual learners are coming in August.
+Choose from seven new word lists each week to practice spelling and vocabulary on age-appropriate levels.
+Flashcard videos are included for Pre-K/K and Lower Elementary visual learners.